kevingosse/kevingosse.github.io/content/posts/2020-11-25-accessviolation-in-objectnative-islockheld-part-2-of-2.md

 title: AccessViolation in ObjectNative::IsLockHeld (part 2 of 2)
 subtitle: Investigating a crash in a .NET application, caused by an AccessViolationException when inspecting the state of a lock.
+summary: This is the second part of an investigation where I tried to understand why an application was randomly crashing with an `AccessViolationException`.
+This part starts when, as I ran out of easy things to try, I decided to map the assembly code of the `IsLockHeld` method to the original C++ code to understand exactly where it crashed.
 date: 2020-11-25
 description: ""
 tags: